coverclock/com-diag-hazer/README.md

 * control - integrates mobile, peruse, and hups scripts for field testing.
 * csvlimits - determines boundary of solutions in a CSV file.
 * csvmeter - meters lines from a CSV file based on interarrival times.
+* csvparts - splits a CSV file into smaller hour-sized files in day-sized directories.
 * csv2geo - augments CSV file by adding geodesic distance and altitude difference fields.
 * csv2kml - converts CSV file produced by gpstool -T to KML 2.3 XML.
 * csv2rmc - converts CSV file produced by gpstool -T to NMEA RMC sentences.